Best Crypto IRAs in 2026

 Coin IRA offers a unique blend of cryptocurrency and precious metals options.
 With low trading fees and no monthly or storage fees, it provides flexibility and diversification for investors.
 Coin IRA charges 1.25% on buy trades and offers fractional gold and silver accounts.

 iTrustCapital is a solid choice for those who want to diversify their portfolio beyond Bitcoin.
 They offer dozens of different cryptocurrencies and various IRA options, including Traditional, Roth, SEP, and SIMPLE IRAs.
 While there is a $1,000 account minimum, their low transaction and trading fees make them a competitive option.
+The platform charges a 1% trading fee on crypto trades.

 Rocket Dollar takes a unique approach, making it an appealing option for investors who desire complete control over their retirement account's investment choices.
 It's not just about cryptocurrencies - Rocket Dollar allows you to open a self-directed IRA or self-directed solo 401K, enabling you to invest in various assets, including real estate and startups.
+Rocket Dollar charges a one-time setup fee and a monthly fee on top of whatever trading or custodial costs apply, and crypto is held via partner exchanges/custodians.

 If you're a Bitcoin purist looking for the best Bitcoin IRA, a Swan Bitcoin IRA may be your ideal choice.
 This platform offers an effortless and secure way to invest in Bitcoin for your retirement.
 Swan ensures regulatory compliance, independent oversight, and asset protection in a legal trust account.
 They also support Solo 401k, Checkbook IRA LLC, and IRA financial trust options.
+There is a monthly IRA service fee for smaller balances as well as a 0.99% trading fee.

 How to choose the best crypto IRA